2012 Summer Olympics Parade of Nations: Parade order

 By tradition and IOC guidelines, Greece entered first, as the nation of origin of the ancient and the host of the 1896 Summer Olympics modern Olympic Games.
-The host nation Great Britain (as the United Kingdom is recognized at the Games) brought up the end of the procession.
+The host nation Great Britain (as the United Kingdom is recognised at the Games) brought up the end of the procession.
 The other nations followed Greece in alphabetical order by name in the language of the host country (English) except for a few instances.
 As each national delegation entered accompanied by music, the national name was announced in French and English (the official languages of the Olympics).

 National name exceptions included shortened, more formal or alternative names, sometimes due to political or naming disputes.
-Macedonia entered as "Former Yugoslav Republic of Macedonia'" because of the naming dispute with Greece.
+The then called Republic of Macedonia entered using part of its UN recognised name "Former Yugoslav Republic of Macedonia" because of the naming dispute with Greece.
 The Republic of China (commonly known as Taiwan) entered with the compromised name and flag of "Chinese Taipei" under T so that they did not enter together with conflicting People's Republic of China (commonly known as China), which entered as the "People's Republic of China" under C. The Republic of the Congo entered as just "Congo" while the Democratic Republic of the Congo entered with its full name.
 Similarly South Korea entered as "Republic of Korea" under K while North Korea entered as "Democratic People's Republic of Korea".
 The British Virgin Islands entered under B while the United States Virgin Islands entered as simply the "Virgin Islands", under V. Iran, Micronesia, Moldova, Laos, Brunei and the United States all entered under their formal names, respectively "Islamic Republic of Iran", "Federated States of Micronesia", "Republic of Moldova", "Lao People's Democratic Republic", "Brunei Darussalam" and "United States of America".
 For the first time in many years, Libyan athletes marched as "Libya", and not "Libyan Arab Jamahiriya" as Libya was known during the reign of Muammar Gaddafi.